IsaKiko/D3-visualising-data/06-json.md

 At this stage, we can't really create a file, because we're in a browser and creating files would make it too easy to program a virus.

-So instead, let's have a look at our stringified data using the `alert()` function:
+So instead, let's have a look at our stringified variable using the `alert()` function:

 ~~~{.js}
 alert(cat_json);